jdj4/ista-hw-grader/README.md

 # ISTA HW Grader

 Autograder script for grading homework assignments for ISTA 130, 131, and 350.
+This was made since the in-house grading script is not compatible with Linux.
 Place the `ista-hw` file on the PATH, make it executable, and run it through the terminal with the flag `-m` to build the filesystem and `-g` to run the autograder (needs to be provided separately).
 These commands run the other two Python scripts.

 ### Usage